 running

-Ban a test IP address and verify the firewall rule is created:
+Ban a test IP and list rich rules:

 sudo fail2ban-client set sshd banip 203.0.113.7